 You’ve heard of Fuzz pedals, and probably used one.
 But do you know how they work?

 The first time Fuzz was created electronically and used in a recording was for a song called “Don’t Worry,” by Marty Robbins.
 The Fuzz effect on this song was created by a faulty preamp in the mixing console.
-The next year the producer recreated the effect and sold the design to Gibson, who made the first Fuzz pedal called the Maestro Fuzz Tone FZ1.
+The next year, the producer recreated the effect and sold the design to Gibson.
+Gibson made the first Fuzz pedal called the Maestro Fuzz Tone FZ1.
 The British version of this Fuzz effect was the Sola Sound Tone Bender.
 You can hear this type of Fuzz on many Led Zeppelin and early Rolling Stones songs.
-The Tone Bender was quickly followed by the Fuzz Face, a newer Fuzz pedal that was based on the Tone Bender and made popular by Jimi Hendrix.
+The Tone Bender was quickly followed by the Fuzz Face.
+This was a newer Fuzz pedal that was based on the Tone Bender and made popular by Jimi Hendrix.

-Another significant Fuzz pedal that is similar to the others, but unique enough to talk about, is the Big Muff PI, which was created by Electro Harmonix.
-The Big Muff PI has been a very popular Fuzz pedal, and it’s been used by many great guitar players, including David Gilmour, Frank Zappa, and Kurt Cobain.
+Created by Electro Harmonix, the Big Muff PI is another significant Fuzz pedal that is similar to the others, but unique enough to talk about.
+The Big Muff PI has been a very popular Fuzz pedal and it has been used by many great guitar players.
+Some examples would be David Gilmour, Frank Zappa, and Kurt Cobain.
 A large portion of the Fuzz pedals available today are re-issued and modified versions of either the Tonebender, or the Big Muff PI Fuzz pedals.

 Tonebender Fuzz pedals are very simple by nature and require only a few components: resistors, capacitors, potentiometers, and transistors.
 There are many easily obtainable, and inexpensive “Make Your Own Fuzz Pedal” kits available if you’d like to try to create your own Tone Bender Fuzz.
 Tonebender Fuzz has a very midrange tone.
 It adds some buzz, but the sound of your guitar will still come through.
 It cleans up nicely when you roll off the Volume on your guitar and it’s sensitive to your playing.